By KBB.com Editors

 The FX's interior was designed to create the feeling of driving in a low-slung performance sedan.
 The narrow side glass and ten-way adjustable front seats (FX50) create a cozy cockpit, while the rear seat provides two adults with surprisingly good rear-seat head and leg room.
 Available steering wheel-mounted magnesium shift paddles help the driver keep both hands on the wheel when shifting gears, and a large console-mounted LCD display set at eye level provides at-a-glance access to the navigation and audio settings.
 Although the instruments are generally well arranged and easy to operate, the myriad of buttons that accompany the Technology Package can be a bit overwhelming, and are clustered near the driver's knee where they are difficult to see and reach.Exterior

-The FX35 is powered by the same 3.5-liter V6 engine as in last-year's model; with 303 horsepower, it's all the FX really needs.
+The FX35 is powered by the same 3.5-liter V6 engine as in models past; with 303 horsepower, it's all the FX really needs.
 Status and speed will lure many to the all-new 5.0-liter V8, which employs Infiniti's Variable Valve Event and Lift (VVEL) technology to maximize fuel economy and performance.
 Rated at 390 horsepower, the V8 provides a big increase in power over the V6 without much difference in fuel economy.

 303 horsepower @ 6800 rpm

 EPA city/highway fuel economy: 16/23 (RWD), 16/21 (AWD)

 I own this car - My approximate mileage is 18,200overall rating 10 of 10rating details